On a full-day tour lasting about 8 hours, we will visit the towns of Santo Domingo Yanhuitlán, San Pedro, and San Pablo Teposcolula.

 We will meet at Casa de las Bugambilias B&B or at the front desk of your hotel, from where we will drive 59 miles northeast on the Highway Cuacnopalan-Oaxaca 135D to Santo Domingo Yanhuitlán.

 We will drive approximately 1 hour and 15 minutes to arrive in Santo Domingo Yanhuitlán, where we will visit the museum and the temple.
-The museum preserves beautiful pieces of religious worship; Christs made of varied materials, angels, saints, a copy of the Yanhuitlán Codex, land grants, as well as architectural elements recovered from various phases of the intervention of the enclosure.
+The museum preserves beautiful pieces of religious worship: Christ, made of varied materials; angels; saints; a copy of the Yanhuitlán Codex; land grants; and architectural elements recovered from various phases of the enclosure’s intervention.

-The temple and former convent of Yanhuitlán is a sixteenth-century colonial construction with typical characteristics of the Dominican Order in Gothic and Plateresque style.
+The temple and former convent of Yanhuitlán is a sixteenth-century colonial structure with typical characteristics of the Dominican Order, in Gothic and Plateresque styles.
 It was built on a pre-Hispanic platform.
 It has two floors: the first has a gatehouse, cloister, chapter hall, dungeon, refectory, and ante-refectory.
 From the outside, you can see the orchard and the inn.
-On the top floor, you can appreciate the cells, terraces, latrines, library, and have access to the church choir.
+On the top floor, you can appreciate the cells, terraces, and latrines, and access the church choir.

-The temple has a notable facade, baptismal font, choir, roof, many fine colonial-era statues of saints, various altarpieces on the sides of the church, as well as the main altarpiece constructed like a folding screen.
+The temple has a notable facade, a baptismal font, a choir, a roof, many fine colonial-era statues of saints, various altarpieces on the sides of the church, and the main altarpiece, constructed like a folding screen.

 After our visit to the museum and temple, we will drive 30 minutes southwest on Highway 125 to arrive in San Pedro and San Pablo Teposcolula.
-Here we will visit the town’s temple and cloister, which are a real Dominican treasure and one of the most relevant works of the sixteenth century New Spain.
-It is the largest open chapel in Latin America; 15 meters high, 43 meters long and 11 meters deep.
+Here we will visit the town’s temple and cloister, which are real Dominican treasures and among the most relevant works of sixteenth-century New Spain.
+It is the largest open chapel in Latin America; 15 meters high, 43 meters long, and 11 meters deep.

-Inside the temple, you can admire various elements of great historical value, such as the monumental wind or bellows organ, the main altarpiece designed in Churrigueresque Baroque style, a confessionary carved out of a single piece of wood, as well as an old chest of drawers in the sacristy.
-The cloister is composed of the pilgrim’s portal and the Santa Gertrudis chapel, which shows a series of vaults in a unique style.
-Around 2 p.m. we will have lunch in a traditional restaurant in San Pedro & San Pablo Teposcolula.
+Inside the temple, you can admire various elements of great historical value, such as the monumental wind or bellows organ, the main altarpiece in the Churrigueresque Baroque style, a confessionary carved from a single piece of wood, and an old chest of drawers in the sacristy.
+The cloister comprises the pilgrim’s portal and the Santa Gertrudis chapel, which feature a series of vaults in a unique style.
+Around 2 p.m., we will have lunch in a traditional restaurant in San Pedro & San Pablo Teposcolula.

 TOUR PRICES: